Ambitie/JavaUtilCore/README.md

 JavaUtilCore a simple tool for development .
 As [Lucifer] writes on the [JavaUtilCore site][project]

->To facilitate your use, this code uses the loose Apache 2 protocol
+>To facilitate your use, this code uses the  Apache License, Version 2.0

 ### priv.lucife.utils.core.annotation